Dans-labs/dariah/docs/Dux.md

 The solution is to use a
 [memoized function](http://redux.js.org/docs/recipes/ComputingDerivedData.html).
 I have created my own [memoizer](Lib#memo).

-### initFilterSettings
-Computes initial filter settings, after `compileFieldIds`.
-For all full-text filters and faceted filters new, initial filter settings are computed.
-This is the information that will be influenced by subsequent user clicks.

 ### computeFiltering
 Applies the filters, according to the current filter settings.